mzcpp/noise-generator/README.md

 # noise-generator
 Noise generator with visualisation written using SDL2 library.

-Program to generate and visualize noise using various algorithms.
+Program to generate and visualize Gradient, Fractal and Cellular noise using various algorithms.

 Controls:
   - '1' to generate White noise.